BjarneRentz/obsidian-gemini-generator/README.md

 With that done, head to the settings tab for Gemini Generator and paste your Api Key.

+Now you can use the `Generate Note` command to let Gemini generate the note.

 # Privacy
 This plugin uses the Gemini-Api from google to generate the notes.
 Thus, for every note that one generates, the title of the note is sent as a http request against the API.